Analysis | 210,000 deaths later, Trump reverts to comparing the coronavirus to the flu

 It’s important to note as well that when we compare the current coronavirus death toll to the CDC’s flu burden data, we’re comparing apples to oranges.
 The CDC data are estimates, statistical analysis of the data at hand.
 The coronavirus death toll is, instead, actual tallied data from health-care providers in each state.

 The CDC collects equivalent data for the flu.
 In the 2017-2018 season, the deadliest in recent years, here’s the number of recorded flu deaths each week.
-(Only about 15,000 deaths were directly recorded in the CDC’s weekly data, a quarter of the eventual estimated toll.)
+(About 15,000 deaths were directly recorded in the CDC’s weekly data, a quarter of the eventual estimated toll.)

 How do the covid-19 deaths in 2020 compare?
 In the week of April 12, the country recorded about as many deaths as were recorded in the entirety of the 2017-2018 flu season.